 “Codeless Platforms’ BPA Platform saves us having to check data manually because it will automatically send an email to say this has or hasn’t happened, depending on the criteria that has been designated.”

 Caroline Gudgeon, System Implementation Team, Morgan Motor Company Ltd.

-Exception handling using BPA Platform
+Exception handling Software: BPA Platform

-The BPA Platform Tools expose and consume information to and from each other in any combination which can be easily expanded as and when required to meet business needs.
+BPA Platform Tools expose and consume information to and from each other in any combination which can be easily expanded as and when required to meet business needs.
 BPA Platform Tools are used to create steps within a Task which allows any number of database structures to interact.
 As a result, the Tools are then joined together to build the automated exception report.
 BPA Platform Tools can be grouped into six categories which are: